dacz/dchere.com/content/ttt.md

 ---
 layout: pagelayout
 title: Different game
+addasyncjs: ttt.js
+addcss: ttt.css
 ---

 # Different tic-tac-toe / noughts and crosses / Xs and Os

-Imagine that you will not choose the mark you play next move with.
-It is randomply chosen for each move - your or your playmate.
+You will not choose the mark you play next move with.
+It is randomly chosen for your each move.
+The same apply for your playmate's move.

 Yes, you can get **"X"** to play and in next move it could be **"O"**.

+The question is: who is the winner and the looser?
+Is there any looser?

 <div id="placegame">
     <div id="game-start">